Rahafalhazmi/DAND-Explore-Weather-Trends/README.md

 # DAND-Explore-Weather-Trends

-It is one of the projects of my Data Analyst Nanodegree
+It is one of my projects in the Data Analyst Nanodegree

 ### Description